phcompeau/biological_modeling_course/_pages/motifs/motifs_tutorial_perturb.md

 end species
 ~~~

-In order to view a plot of the molecules after the simulation is complete, add the following code:
+To view a plot of the molecules after the simulation is complete, add the following code:

 ~~~ ruby
 begin observables